 Figure 2.
-Sample Server Administrator Home Page - Modular System
+Sample Server Administrator home page - Modular System or more focused actions.

-Clicking an object in the system tree opens a corresponding action window for that object.
-You can navigate in the action window by clicking the action tabs to select major categories and clicking the action tab subcategories to access more detailed information or more focused actions.
 The information displayed in the data area of the action window can range from system logs to status indicators to system probe gauges.
 Underlined items in the data area of the action window indicate a further level of functionality.
-Clicking an underlined item creates a new data area in the action window that contains a greater level of detail.
-For example, clicking Main System Chassis/Main System under the Health subcategory of the Properties action tab lists the health status of all the components contained in the Main System Chassis/Main Syste
+Clicking an underlined item creates a data area in the action window that contains a greater level of detail.
+For example, clicking Main System Chassis/Main System under the Health subcategory of the Properties action tab lists the health status of all the components contained in the Main System Chassis/Main System object that are monitored for health status.